What Shape is a Hard-boiled Egg?

 As this new family science activity explains, if you remove the freshly hard-boiled (still very hot) egg from its shell and stuff it into a mold (like a box made from a milk carton), the egg will take on the new shape as it cools—and stay in that shape once you remove the cooled egg from the mold.

 Sounds fun, right?
 Hard-boiled egg rockets (think cylinders and triangles), robots (stack those cubes), or whimsical animals (combine shapes) are just a scientific step away with this hands-on family friendly kitchen science activity.

-You can find directions for this exploration here at Science Buddies in the Science Activities for All Ages! area or at Scientific American:
+You can find directions for this exploration here at Science Buddies in the STEM Activities for Kids area or at Scientific American: